 His works include the two top best-selling non-fiction sports books in history.
-In 1995, he published the all-time best seller A Good Walk Spoiled, a year inside life on the PGA Tour as told through 17 players on the PGA Tour.
+In 1995, he published the all-time best seller A Good Walk Spoiled, a year inside life on the PGA TOUR as told through 17 different players.
 Just behind that in sales is A Season on the Brink, which chronicled a year in the life of the Indiana basketball team and its coach, Bob Knight.
 The book's chart-topping success was also adapted to film with an ESPN production of a made-for TV movie of the same title.

-Caddy for Life, the Bruce Edwards Story was released in 2004.
-In that book Feinstein writes about the life and final days of Tom Watson's caddie, Bruce Edwards, who had been diagnosed with ALS, also known as Lou Gehrig's disease.
-Early on, the book was identified as a great candidate to be adapted to film, and Feinstein’s long-time friend Terry Hanson led that effort on John’s behalf.
-They engaged the prestigious William Morris Agency and commissioned a screenplay in conjunction with Matt Damon and Ben Affleck's production company, Live Planet.
-The script was optioned by Disney, who considered either ABC or ESPN for air and the body of work presently is still in development.
+Feinstein also wrote Caddy for Life, the Bruce Edwards Story which was released in 2004.
+In that book Feinstein writes about the life and final days of Tom Watson's former caddie, Bruce Edwards, who had been diagnosed with ALS, also known as Lou Gehrig's disease.